harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 <figure class='text-animation'><pre><code class='text-animation animation-lose-the-game'></code></pre></figure><script src='/scripts/tetris/animation-lose-the-game.js'></script>

 Aight!
 We&rsquo;ve got rudimentary collision detection, game over detection and we can see that the piece preview works.
-We&rsquo;re now in a position to write a simple bot to play the game.
+Now we need some sort of way to &ldquo;play the game&rdquo;.

-<a id="orgbcda685"></a>
+<a id="orgcb69ed9"></a>

-# Incredibly Advanced Tetris AI
+# Operating on the Game

 We&rsquo;ll need to give our bot a way to operate on a game.
 Let&rsquo;s define a set of operations - later, we could just map these to keyboard inputs to play the game ourselves, but this is trickier in the medium of a blog.